 – Following menopause

-– Occurs 12 months following last period and spotting – at that point she is 1 year into postmenopause
+– Occurs 12 months following last period and spotting – at that point, she is 1 year into postmenopause

-– Women is infertile
+– Women are infertile at this point

 – If not uterus – FSH levels will be very elevated